 15. Agreements in respect of social services

-(1) The Minister may, on behalf of the State, enter into an agreement with a person or body for —
+(1) The Minister may, on behalf of the State, enter into an agreement with a person for —

-(a) the provision or promotion of social services by that person or body; or
+(a) the provision or promotion of social services by that person; or

-(b) the conduct of research and development by that person or body in relation to the provision of social services.
+(b) the conduct of research and development by that person in relation to the provision of social services.

 (2) An agreement under subsection (1) may contain any provisions that the Minister considers appropriate.